 A Quiet Title Action is a lawsuit brought by a property owner against anyone and everyone claiming to have an interest in a real property.
 The party bringing the lawsuit seeks to clear those claims so that he or she can have clean title to the real property.

-If you own real property and someone has made a claim of interest in the real property or a title search reveals that someone, somewhere, may be able to claim an interest in the real property, you can bring a quiet title action to request the court to grant a clear title to the exclusion of the competing claims.
-Often times, title issues are found during a title search revealing a possible adverse interest in the property.
-Many times, such title issues can be cleared up with a quit-claim deed, which essentially allows the person possessing the possible adverse interest in the property to convey their “interest” in the property to the grantee (or current owner).
+If you own real property and someone has made a claim of an interest in the real property or a title search reveals that someone, somewhere, may be able to claim an interest in the real property, you can bring a Quiet Title Action to request the court to grant a clear title to the exclusion of the competing claims.
+Frequently, title issues are found during a title search which reveals a possible adverse interest in the property.
+Often times, such title issues can be cleared up with a quit-claim deed, which essentially allows the person possessing the possible adverse interest in the property to convey their “interest” in the property to the grantee (or current owner).
 Other times, a person with an adverse interest may not want to quit-claim their interest without compensation.
 At that time, the property owner would make a business decision on whether to “purchase” the claimant’s interest in the land or dispute the claimant’s interest by way of a Quiet Title Action.

-If you are served with a Quiet Title Action and the property listed in the action is not property over which you assert ownership interest, you can consult our firm with regard to executing a quit claim deed by which you make no representations and warranties of the marketability or ownership of the property.
+If you are served with a Quiet Title Action and the property listed in the action is not a property over which you assert an ownership interest, you can consult DesChamps Law Firm with regard to executing a quit claim deed by which you make no representations and warranties of the marketability or ownership of the property.